Who’s behind the hard-working tech? What makes Quicket’s team tick? Why ticketing? Here's more about Quicket and the people behind it.

 For events big and small

-Yes, Quicket’s platform is powerful enough to handle massive events for thousands of people, but it’s easy and affordable enough to be used for really small events too.
+As mentioned above, Quicket's platform is powerful enough to handle massive events for thousands of people, but it’s easy and affordable enough to be used for really small events too.
+Handling the small stuff is just important as handling the biiiiiig things.

 James Tagg explains: “It can be a 20-person book launch, a dinner or yoga class.
 It makes collecting the money easy and people can build a following.”